OmarChaalan/bookarc-cloud-application/README.md

 - User data is stored in **Amazon RDS (MySQL)**, running inside a private subnet in a custom **VPC** for network isolation.
 - A **Bastion Host (EC2)** in a public subnet is used for secure database administration — the RDS instance is never exposed to the internet.
 - **AWS Cognito** handles all authentication, token management, and user pools.
-- **AWS Personalize** powers the recommendation engine based on user behavior.
+- **AWS Lambda** also powers the recommendation engine and notification system — both implemented as dedicated Lambda functions triggered by user activity.
-- **AWS SNS** delivers notifications to users when events occur (new reviews, book updates, etc.).

 📐 Architecture Diagram: [`docs/architecture/bookarc-cloud-architecture.png`](docs/architecture/bookarc-cloud-architecture.png)
 📄 Detailed Architecture Explanation: [`docs/architecture/architecture-explanation.md`](docs/architecture/architecture-explanation.md)